Msaoudi115/Albert_Supervised_Project/README.md

 This repository contains the project for the Supervised learning course at Albert School

-Group 1:
+Group:
-Malek Saoudi
+- Malek Saoudi
-Anas Mossaad
+- Anas Mossaad
-Emile Gadene
+- Emile Gadenne
-Omar AbdelLatif
+- Omar AbdelLatif